Chapter 5 : The Spy

 “Here and there” he grinned as he followed her down to the third floor.

 Delphia ground her teeth together as James began talking about the upcoming Quidditch game against Ravenclaw.
 She was on her way to the library and hoped to get rid of him before than.
-Although James Potter would never be caught dead in the library, it's Lily's favorite place so if she was there, you could find James hiding behind a bookshelf like a stalker.
+Although James Potter would never be caught dead in the library, but it was Lily's favorite place so if she was there, you could find James hiding behind a bookshelf like a stalker.

 “You know,” she said, cutting James off in the middle of him explaining a very heroic act of him getting a goal.
 “I think Lily actually had to go ask Professor Slughorn a question about the potions assignment.”

-The words were barely out of her mouth when James took off down the hall back to the Grand Staricase, “Thanks Fay!” he called over his shoulder.
+The words were barely out of her mouth when James took off down the hall back to the Grand Staricase, “Thanks Fairchil!” he called over his shoulder.

 Delphia sighed with relief and stepped into the library, the comforting scent of parchment and old books surrounded her.
 A brown head head poked out from behind the history section of the library.